4lowtherabbit/4lowTheRabbit.github.io/blogs/2023/05/Maintenance/index.md

    In other words, it requires a cloud-friendly web application.

-1. Difficult to predict accurately for when the maintenance will be applied to a specific instance.
+1. It is difficult to predict accurately when the maintenance upgrades a specific instance.

    See [Scale Unit](#Scale-Unit)

-1. More upgrade activities, because the process update both the host environment and the stack inside the virtual machine.
+1. More upgrade activities, because the PaaS process updates both the host environment and the stack inside the virtual machine.

 1. A new process far site admins who used to the IaaS process.